-We are recruiting a bank of consultant People Powered Retrofit Assessors to assist us in the delivery of the People Powered Retrofit programme.
+We are recruiting a staff member Retrofit Assessor to assist us in the delivery of client assessments on the People Powered Retrofit service.

 - Start date: ASAP